gmesser/strbld/README.md

 The n parameter applies to each invocation, not to the total for all invocations.

-Parameter: dest - The destination pointer
+Parameter: dest - The destination pointer<br>
-Parameter: src  - The source pointer
+Parameter: src  - The source pointer<br>
-Parameter: n    - The maximum number of characters to copy from src to dest
+Parameter: n    - The maximum number of characters to copy from src to dest<br>
-Returns:   Pointer to the end of the destination string
+Returns:   Pointer to the end of the destination string<br>

 * multi_strbld - macro for easily calling strbld_array() with an arbitrary list of strings.

-Parameter:  dest - The destination pointer
+Parameter:  dest - The destination pointer<br>
-Parameters: A list of strings
+Parameters: A list of strings<br>
-Returns:    Pointer to the destination string
+Returns:    Pointer to the destination string<br>